Most runners will complain of foot or ankle pain running at some point, it is an all too familiar problem.

 Visit the Achilles Tendonitis section to find out more about causes, symptoms, diagnosis and treatment.

+Another possible cause of posterior foot and ankle pain from running is retrocalcaneal bursitis.
 Bursa are small fluid filled sacs that sit between bone and muscles/tendons to provide cushioning and prevent friction.
 The retrocalcaneal bursa is found on the back of the heel between the heel bone (calcaneus) and the Achilles tendon.

 What Is It: Irritation and inflammation of the bursa, usually from excessive running, walking or jumping placing too much pressure on the bursa.
 It usually develops after a sudden increase in activity level or a particularly intense workout.
 In some cases, a bone spur may also develop, known as Haglunds Deformity